Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 9. Yahoo (500 Million Accounts)

-Date: Late 2014 (disclosed September 2016) Records Exposed: 500 million accounts Data Types: Names, email addresses, phone numbers, dates of birth, hashed passwords, security questions Root Cause: State-sponsored attack using forged cookies
+Data Types: Names, email addresses, phone numbers, dates of birth, hashed passwords, security questions

 This is Yahoo’s other major breach, separate from the 2013 incident.
 Attackers stole Yahoo’s cryptographic keys used to sign session cookies.
 With those keys, they could mint valid authentication tokens for any account without knowing the password.
-They specifically targeted accounts of interest to Russian intelligence, including journalists and government officials.
+They specifically targeted accounts of interest to Russian intelligence, like journalists and government officials.

 Two FSB officers and two criminal attackers were indicted.
 One was arrested in Canada and extradited to the US.
 The others remain in Russia.